27 Sights in Thessaloniki Municipal Unit, Greece (with Map and Images)

 Show sight on map

-Grigoris Lambrakis was a Greek politician, physician, track and field athlete, and member of the faculty of the School of Medicine at the University of Athens.
+Grigoris Lambrakis was a Greek politician, physician, athlete, and lecturer.
+He participated in track and field sports and was a member of the faculty of the School of Medicine at the University of Athens.
 A member of the Greek resistance to Axis rule during World War II, he later became a prominent anti-war activist.
 His assassination by right-wing zealots that were covertly supported by the police and military provoked mass protests and led to a political crisis.

 Wikipedia: Grigoris Lambrakis (EN)